skip to content

 Last Updated:

-Gnu Privacy Guard (GPG) is a widely-used tool for secure communication and data encryption.
-It is an essential tool for ensuring privacy and integrity in our digital interactions, protecting sensitive information from unauthorized access, and verifying the authenticity of communications.
-This guide will introduce you to the basics of GPG, provide a quick start tutorial, and outline best practices for its use.1
+Gnu Privacy Guard (GPG) is an essential tool for ensuring privacy and integrity in our digital interactions, protecting sensitive information from unauthorized access, and verifying the authenticity of communications.

 • Public Key: Shared with others to allow them to encrypt messages to you or verify your digital signature.